John-Rivero/Data-Analyst-Portfolio/Coutries' Yearly GDP 1960-2021/README.md

 ## Scenario

-- An investor named Josh McDonald who is looking to expand his investment portfolio and is interested in investing in countries with a strong history of Gross Domestic Product (GDP) growth and stability.
-He has decided to use analytic data to identify which countries are the best to invest based on their GDP history.
+- An investor named Josh McDonald who is looking to expand his investment portfolio and is interested in investing in countries with a strong history of Gross Domestic Product (GDP) growth for the past 10 years.
+He has decided to use data analytic to identify which countries are the best to invest based on their 10 years GDP history.

 ## 1. Ask

- Task: Evaluate the Gross Domestic Product (GDP) data to determine the most favorable countries for investment.
+ Task: Evaluate the Gross Domestic Product (GDP) data for the past 10 years to determine the most favorable countries for investment.

  Primary Stakeholder: Josh McDonald